-Fish items in the original cohort Harmonised items Harmonised items Seafood Shrimps other than fish Source data already in g/d
+Fish items in the original cohort Harmonised items Seafood other than fish four species; Baltic herring smoked; Vendace smoked; Whitefish smoked; Bream smoked Shrimps Source data already in g/d

 There are no specific rules for harmonising dietary data across studies.
 The approach taken depends on the research question and the data available.
-A metadata inventory documenting methods, data formats and nuances of data processing etc. is the most time consuming aspect of harmonisation.
+A metadata inventory that documents methods, data formats, and nuances of data processing etc. is the most time-consuming aspect of harmonisation.
 With this guide, we have completed this key step for the original CLOSER partner studies, so that researchers can focus on how best to answer their specific diet-related questions.